 I thought I would start with the basics!

 Dubai is not a country, it is an Emirate (kind of like a state in the US), part of the United Arab Emirates.
-The UAE is a federation of 7 Emirates, namely Dubai, Abu Dhabi, Sharjah, Ras Al Kheimah, Ajman, Fujairah and Umm Al-Quwain, each of them ruled by a Sheikh.
+The UAE is a federation of 7 Emirates, namely Dubai, Abu Dhabi, Sharjah, Ras Al Khaimah, Ajman, Fujairah and Umm Al-Quwain, each of them ruled by a Sheikh.
 Traditionally the Sheikh of Abu Dhabi is chosen as the president of the UAE.
-Dubai itself has been ruled by the Al Maktoum family since 1833 and Dubai current Sheikh, His Highness Mohammed Bin Rashid Al Maktoum rules over Dubai since 2006.
+Dubai itself has been ruled by the Al Maktoum family since 1833 and Dubai’s current Sheikh, His Highness Mohammed Bin Rashid Al Maktoum rules over Dubai since 2006.

 IS DUBAI SAFE?
 YES

 It is also safe for ladies, to walk around, even late at night and on their own.
-I have been in Dubai 2 years and never felt any discomfort.
+I have been in Dubai for 2 years and never felt any discomfort.

 IS IT ALWAYS HOT?
 NO

 DO YOU HAVE TO DRESS CONSERVATIVELY IN DUBAI?
-NO BUT …
+NO, BUT …

 I always find it surprising considering the international exposure Dubai has, but I still get that question a lot.

 Native Emiraties are still pretty conservative and while in public, many wear traditional and conservative clothing.
-Men wear a long white shirt (knows as kandura), often with a white scarf covering their head, and ladies wear a long black dress worn above their clothes (knows as abbaya) and a hijab, a scarf covering their hair.
-Of course, tradition and fashion are always evolving, and more and more young Emiratis wear western clothes, and you might even see young ladies wearing their abbaya open over their fashionable outfit, and their headscarf loosely placed on their head.
+Men wear a long white shirt (knows as kandura), often with a white scarf covering their head, and ladies wear a long black dress worn above their clothes (knows as abaya) and a hijab, a scarf covering their hair.
+Of course, tradition and fashion are always evolving, and more and more young Emiratis wear western clothes, and you might even see young ladies wearing their abaya open over their fashionable outfit, and their headscarf loosely placed on their head.

 In conclusion, just bring regular clothes, and be decent!

 IS EVERYONE RICH IN DUBAI?
 NO

 The UAE is ranked #14 in the world GDP per capita.
 As a comparison, France, my home country, is ranked 39 and the USA is ranked 20.
 So it is fair to say that the country is quite rich, and so is his native population.

-From a foreigner point of view, salaries in the corporate world are significantly higher than in most countries, and completely tax free.
-However it is important to not forget the cost of living is also very high in Dubai.
-Rent, shopping and dining out are all extremely expensive.
+From a foreigner point of view, salaries in the corporate world are significantly higher than in most countries and completely tax-free.
+However, it is important to not forget the cost of living is also very high in Dubai.
+Rent, shopping, and dining out are all extremely expensive.

-As for the local population, I am still unsure how it goes.
+As for the local population, I am still unsure about how it goes.
 While some of them work for public entities, it is rare to encounter Emiratis in the private sector.
-Emirati families receive large living allowances from the government, but I have no idea how it actually works … Still a lot to learn on that side.
+Emirati families receive large living allowances from the government, but I have no idea how it actually works … Still, a lot to learn on that side.

-IS IT REALLY TAX FREE?
+IS IT REALLY TAX-FREE?
 YES BUT …

 There is a lot of hidden taxes in Dubai.
-A couple of examples are the 10% added taxes on hotel and restaurant bills, and the 5% municipally tax payed on rent.
+A couple of examples are the 10% added taxes on hotel and restaurant bills, and the 5% municipally tax paid on rent.
 Moreover, the UAE introduced 5% VAT in January 2018, so the cost of pretty much everything is going up by 5% or more.

 IS DUBAI EXPENSIVE FOR TOURISTS?
 YES

 Yes, yes, a thousand times yes.
 This is definitely what I like the least about Dubai: the cost of living!

 Aside from the groceries (at Carrefour, forget about Waitrose!) and the taxis, I find everything else outrageously expensive!
 Obviously it all depends where you come from and what kind of lifestyle you have or want to have.
-In Singapore, I was really use to go out several times a week, for drinks and dinner and I would lunch out every single day.
-Now in Dubai, I barely ever go out for dinner and if I still indulge in lunching out several times a week, I am also trying to cut on that.
+In Singapore, I was really used to go out several times a week, for drinks and dinner and I would lunch out every single day.
+Now in Dubai, I barely ever go out for dinner and if I still indulge in lunch out several times a week, I am also trying to cut on that.

-And yes F&B is already quite expensive in Singapore but at least there is wide range of options.
+And yes F&B is already quite expensive in Singapore but at least there is a wide range of options.
 Sometimes we would get some sates and Tiger beers at the food court and that would be cheap and awesome, and sometimes we would go to the latest hipe restaurant and it would be expensive but super cool!
 In Dubai, I find most of the restaurants to be too fancy and too expensive.
 Count a minimum of 100 USD / pax for a dinner out, excluding alcohol.